Tamura Masaya

 T Sawamura, JH Kaneko, M Abe, M Tamura, Murai, I, A Homma, F Fujita, S Tsuda

-NUCLEAR INSTRUMENTS & METHODS IN PHYSICS RESEARCH SECTION A-ACCELERATORS SPECTROMETERS DETECTORS AND ASSOCIATED EQUIPMENT, 505, 1-2, 29, 32, ELSEVIER SCIENCE BV, Jun.
+NUCLEAR INSTRUMENTS & METHODS IN PHYSICS RESEARCH SECTION A-ACCELERATORS SPECTROMETERS DETECTORS AND ASSOCIATED EQUIPMENT, 505, 1-2, 29, 32, Jun.
 2003

 • Measurement of mass attenuation coefficients around the K absorption edge by parametric X-rays